 You must report your gains if you exchanged, sold, or used cryptocurrency to purchase goods and services.
-The new IRS form 1040 (federal annual tax return) now includes a section in which you are asked if you have received, sold, sent, exchanged, or otherwise acquired virtual currency.
+The new IRS form 1040 (federal annual tax return)—the same form you fill out when you file your taxes for free online—now includes a section in which you are asked if you have received, sold, sent, exchanged, or otherwise acquired virtual currency.

 If you bought any type of virtual currency with real money, whether for yourself or for your business, you would say “no” to this question.
 However, if you obtained virtual currency through mining, you must answer “yes” because the value is immediately taxable.